joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 2, size = 4, color = "black")
 ```

-fracture - bonemed (bone medications at enrollment)
+Fracture - Bonemed (Bone Medications at Enrollment)

 - When an individual is in the category of No medication at enrollment
-  the chances of having a fracture are much higher(63.2%) even though
+  the chances of having a fracture are much higher (63.2%) even though
   there is only a 25% of having a fracture.

 ``` r